-In the 20-week course, students will learn to apply technical knowledge and skills to plan, manufacture, assemble, test, and repair parts, mechanisms, machines, and structures in which materials are cast, formed, shaped, molded, heat treated, cut, twisted, pressed, fused, stamped or worked.
+In the course, students will learn to apply technical knowledge and skills to plan, manufacture, assemble, test, and repair parts, mechanisms, machines, and structures in which materials are cast, formed, shaped, molded, heat treated, cut, twisted, pressed, fused, stamped or worked.

 Manufacturing Technology is an in-demand career path.
 Machinists are hired by firms that perform repair, new product design, manufacturing, aircraft, logging and ship repair.